Bernullys/curso_cs50_python/README.md

     str.format()                                #to use with lists and strings (lookout documents) str.join()                                  #to join the content of a list to a str str.split("")                               #returns a list

+Tuples:

+    # Use tuples when your data cannot/should not change.
+    # Tuples are immutable.

+    tuples = ()                                #creates an empty tuple tuples = (1,2,3)                           #creates a tuple with 3 values
+    tuples = "a", "b", "c"                     #creates a tuple with 3 values
+    # you can call a tuple using index like with lists
+    variable = (1, 2, 3)
+    a, b, c = variable                          #this will unpack a tuple a, b, c = [1, 2, 3] a, b, c = c, a, b                           # this will change the asignation a, b, *c, d = [1, 2, 3, 4, 5, 6, 7]         #this will asigne the extras to c

+Sets:

+    # Use a set if you need uniqueness for the elements.

+    n_set = { 1, 2, 3, 4, 5}
+    printing a set will remove all the similar elements n_set.add(7)
+    n_set.remove(3)
+    n_set.isdisjoint(n_set)                     #returns True or False if the sets are disjoint
+    # operations with sets:
+    set_one | set_two                           # will put together the elements that has no repet
+    set_one & set_two                           # will put together the elements that has all the repet set_one - set_two                           # eliminara de set_one los que tenga iguales set_two
+    set_one ^ set_two                           # crea un set con los elementos que no se repiten

 Shortcuts:

     windows + .                                 #window of emojis 👌